 Mac's is Seattle's leading headliner repair shop and headliner replacement location.
 We'll estimate the cost of headliner replacement and show you how we fix a sagging ceiling with foam backed headliner fabric.
 Compare prices and headliner fabric in our Ballard showroom.

 There are scattered blog posts on the Internet claiming you can save money by spraying fabric paint on a damaged headliner instead of repairing it properly with foam-backed fabric.
 This is a really bad idea.
 Not only does painting your headliner immediately decrease the value of your car, it looks terrible.

 What about regluing the old fabric to the headliner board?
 Unfortunately, it's not possible.
-When a headliner deteriorates, the foam and board adhesive turn to dust.
+When a headliner deteriorates, the foam and board adhesive turn to gunk (right) or dust.
 You can't glue "dust to dust".